Currently, there are six different Google Ads attribution models to choose from.

 While that’s obviously a highly abbreviated version of how typical buying journeys happen, the point remains the same:

 When people are ready to convert, it’s usually when you have built some solid brand awareness.
-This leads people to type your link directly and converting.
+This leads people to type your link directly and convert.

 But that’s not very helpful when you go back to analyze channel data.
-With last-click, it would show that your channels of social, ads, etc, all sucked.
+With last-click, it would show that your social and ads channels didn’t perform well.

-But in reality, they played a huge role in the process of building awareness that leads to the sale!
+But in reality, they played a huge role in the process of building the awareness that leads to the final sale!

 Last-click simply doesn’t tell the whole story.